The Truth About Meditating

 It is a never-ending journey.

 Meditation properly applied can assist you in all walks of life.
 Please do not attempt to compete with those who claim they can access infinite knowledge or astro project.
-The truth of the matter is, if you cannot silence the mind, you can do none of these things.
+The truth of the matter is, if you cannot silence the mind, you can do none of those things.

 Will crystals and minerals help you?
 Absolutely.
 Our most popular specimens for meditation are Herkimer Diamonds and Moldavite (also called the “stone that fell from the heavens”).
 Either of these can help create an excellent energy field within and around you, and will assist you to focus on your breath.
 We have a very large selection of Herkimer Diamonds and Moldavite at Mystical Earth Gallery.